-The use of eco-friendly insulation (isotherm) in your home is no longer a luxury; using eco-friendly insulation in your home is now a necessity.
-With the regular increase in the cost of energy and electricity, everyone out there would agree that eco-friendly insulation is a vital factor in our home.
+The use of eco-friendly insulation in your home is no longer a luxury, it’s now a necessity.
+With the regular increase in the cost of energy and electricity, everyone would agree that insulation is a vital factor in our homes.
 Installing eco-friendly insulation in your home is not one of those options you can conveniently do away with.
 Unless, of course, you want to pay a high price for your energy consumption.

 I am guessing – just like me – you don’t enjoy receiving pricey bills from your energy company.
 Well, I don’t know anyone who likes spending a lot of money on his/her energy bills.
 So, you need to install eco-friendly insulation in your home in order to reduce your energy consumption and consequently your energy bills.

 Installing eco-friendly insulation in your home helps you to conserve energy.
 Insulation acts as a barrier to heat gain and heat loss, especially through the floors, roofs, ceilings and walls.
 Insulation reduces the exchange of heat through surfaces and orifices such as walls, floors, ceilings and attic.